Healing Through Remembrance

 I adopted Purrful in June 2015.
 He was one of two kittens born to an abandoned cat in eastern Connecticut, luckily near the home of a former Cats Ltd technician who monitored and fed the family.
 Once captured at the age of 12 months, he spent 2 ½ months being fostered and socialized at Cats Ltd, thanks to The Sherwin Fund.

 I was 66 then and had decided that I should only commit to a senior cat.
-And I’d wanted a tiger whose coat’s pattern I could get lost in.
-But, no. Cats Ltd called and said they has someone whom I should meet.
+And I’d wanted a tiger whose coat pattern I could get lost in.
+But, no. Cats Ltd called and said they have someone whom I should meet.
 We met three times and it was swipe right: lively personality and polydactyl!

 Three weeks have passed since Purrful completed his life.
 I no longer sob myself to sleep or weep myself awake.
 I’ve bought two large plants to nurture: they’ll lift their leaves to the sun to thank me.
 But they’ll never say, “Prrrp.”
 And they won’t cuddle.